 - building up a network of contacts (particularly if you're freelance)

 - developing excellent relationships with directors of photography

 - keeping up to date with new technologies and techniques

 - successfully marketing yourself and your skills and experience.

 Being flexible on your location is also important, as many jobs are in London or in other cities with major studios.

-If you are a freelancer there may be a less structured career path, and so you need to take responsibility for maintaining your own skills, employability and continuing personal development (CPD).
+If you're a freelancer, your career path is likely to be less structured, so you'll need to take responsibility for maintaining your own skills, employability and CPD.